Circle B Bar Reserve

 The preserve has been designated as a Great Florida Birding Trail site, a program of the Florida Fish and Wildlife Conservation Commission.
 Sites are selected for their excellent birdwatching, wildlife viewing, or educational opportunities.
 Circle B Bar contains 3.5 mis of unpaved hiking/biking trails and is connected to the paved Fort Fraser Trail by the 0.6-mile paved Fort Fraser-Circle B Bar Connector Trail, which runs from Lakeland to Bartow.

-Walking on the Alligator Alley trail, adjacent to Lake Hancock.